Become an SAFTEA Firearms Instructor

 Defensive Handgun 1 Skill Builder (all range work only).

-The SAF Training Division Instructor level courses are designed to teach the instructor candidates how to instruct in the student level course and are not designed to increase skills of the instructor candidates, all instructor candidates must already possess the skills necessary in the discipline they are taking.
+The Second Amendment Firearms Training & Education Association level courses are designed to teach the instructor candidates how to instruct in the student level course and are not designed to increase skills of the instructor candidates, all instructor candidates must already possess the skills necessary in the discipline they are taking.
 This is one reason SAFTEA instructors are required to attend and pass the student level classes.
 All instructors’ candidates are must also meet the following requirements:

 - Must possess outstanding firearm handling safety skills and pass shooting qualifications.

 - Must attend and pass with a 90% or better on the written and shooting portions.

 - SAFTEA Methods of Instruction MOI (2 Days training)

 - SAFTEA Range Officer Certification (1 Day training)

 - SAFTEA Student level class.
 (1 Day training)

-- SAFTD Instructor level class.
+- SAFTEA Instructor level class.
 (1 Day training)

 - Have proof of First Aid, CPR and AED Certification (National or State recognized organization)-(Must be up to date.)